haikus-in-c/haikus-in-c.github.io/_posts/2013-09-01-argentinian-drinking-game.markdown

 no player 0, player 7 gets the shaft, and 9%7 = 7, and you can test for yourself that player 7 does indeed get the shaft when playing with 9 people.

 So what does this all mean?
-Basically nothing, apart from the fact thay you now know more about this game than you ever wanted to.
+Basically nothing, apart from the fact that you now know more about this game than you ever wanted to.
 You can use this knowledge to your advantage because often the person who lost the previous turn does not automatically start the next round because they are distracted by all the drinking